 Design Philosophy: A SynTalk episode is one hour long, purely audio in its delivery format, and conceptual & theoretical in its structure.
 The audio format (as contrasted with the audio-visual), we believe, keeps the performative aspect to a minimum, is closer to thought, and fosters critical imagination.
 The conversations are spontaneous and strictly unscripted, unedited & uninterrupted.
 A typical episode has ideas, concepts and impulses from at least 3-4 different disciplines.
 These factors give our episodes a (somewhat) raw & unfinished texture.
 SynTalk does not aspire for icy perfection.

-Access: The episodes may be accessed or subscribed to for free via SoundCloud, iTunes, or the Episodes page link above.
+Access: The episodes (& SynTalk Albums) may be accessed or subscribed to, for free, via SoundCloud, iTunes, or the Episodes page.
 You may also track us on Twitter (@SynTalk, updated almost daily with concepts, thoughts & periodic announcements).
 You may download / bookmark links or apps on your preferred platform.
-SynTalk is committed to making its episodes available for free on all relevant internet-based platforms.
-We release almost four episodes every month (recordings happen on Saturdays and episodes are released on Sundays).
+SynTalk is committed to making its episodes available on all relevant internet-based platforms.
+We release almost three episodes every month (recordings happen on Saturdays and episodes are released on Sundays).

 Team & More: The SynTalk team members (called Synners) are based in Mumbai, India.
 Those interested in volunteering as Synners (primarily research assistants, UI designers) may write to SynthesisTalk@gmail.com.